Search

 Other ways to make what you read more engaging include elaborative encoding memory exercises.

-Basically, if you get bored, you make things exciting for yourself by using the pegword method or the Major System.
+Basically, if you get bored, you can make things exciting for yourself by using the pegword method or the Major System.
 These are two highly immersive memory techniques that can make even the driest topics interesting and exciting.

 Five: Your Mind Wanders While You Read